 Florida limits punitive damages in personal injury lawsuits to $500,000 or three times the compensatory damages.
-The lawyer you consult should provide you with a realistic idea of the value of your claim, both in settlement and at trial.

 Will I Receive Pain and Suffering Compensation?

 “Pain and suffering” is difficult to quantify with a monetary figure.
 Different courts use different systems for determining whether a plaintiff may receive pain and suffering compensation.
 A plaintiff’s attorney may call on expert witnesses who can explain the patient’s condition to the jury in a way they can understand and use to derive an appropriate figure.
-A good attorney will understand that the experience of a traumatic event or injury is worse for victims than the economic effects and will work to maximize every client’s recovery.
+A skilled attorney will know that the experience of a traumatic event or injury is worse for victims than the economic effects and will work to maximize every client’s recovery.

 How Long Do I Have to File a Personal Injury Lawsuit?

 In most states, the statute of limitations, or time limit, in which a plaintiff must file a personal injury lawsuit is two years, starting on the date the injury occurred, but in Florida, the limit is four years.
 Suits against government agencies or government offices have limitations that vary between two and three years.
 It is crucial to work quickly to start building your lawsuit to meet the statute of limitations for your claim.
 Your attorney can help ensure that you meet all the appropriate filing deadlines.